 Mpox (monkeypox) is caused by infection with monkeypox virus (MPXV).
-Although primarily recognised as consis, human to human transmission, including sexual transmission also occurs.
-The virus is spread by close contact with lesions, bodily fluids, respiratory droplets from an infected animals/human, or contaminated materials such as infected clothing nen (27).
+Although primarily recognised as a zoonosis, human to human transmission, including sexual transmission also occurs.
+The virus is spread by close contact with lesions, bodily fluids, respiratory droplets from an infected animals/human, or contaminated materials such as infected clothing/linen (27).

 The incubation period is usually between 5-21 days.
-Illness can begin with a fever, headache huscle aches, backache, swollen lymph nodes and exhaustion.
-This can developing to the hands, feet, chest, face, or movies the rash may start near the genital areas (penis, testicles, labia, vagina, and The rash forms scabs which eventually fall off.
+Illness can begin with a fever, headache, muscle aches, backache, swollen lymph nodes and exhaustion.
+This can develop into a rash starting on the face and spreading to the hands, feet, chest, face, or mouth or the rash may start near the genital areas (penis, testicles, labia, vagina, and anus).
+The rash forms scabs which eventually fall off.
 In some cases, there are no symptoms.
 The appearance of the rash can be confused with chickenpox (27).

 Cases of mpox have been reported in multiple countries including the UK.
 There are 2 major clades of MPXV: Clade I (formerly known as Central African or Congo basin clade) and Clade II (formerly known as West African clade).
-Clade II is split into Clade Ib and Clade IIa, with subgroup clusters called lineages.
+Clade II is split into Clade IIb and Clade IIa, with subgroup clusters called lineages.
 A large outbreak involving many countries occurred in 2023, mainly among MSM (27).